WilliamBonvini/sydraw/README.md

 # syndalib
-syndalib (Synthetic Data Library) is a library that helps you create synthetic 2D pointclouds for single/multi-model single/multi-class tasks.
+syndalib (Synthetic Data Library) is a library that helps you create synthetic 2D point clouds for single/multi-model single/multi-class tasks.
 I'll use the term "sample" to indicate a generic point cloud.
-it gives you the possibility to fix a vast set of hyperparameters for each class of models you are interested in generating.
+It gives you the possibility to fix a vast set of hyperparameters for each class of models you are interested in generating.
-models are saved in a .mat file format.
+Models are saved in a .mat file format.

+# Setup

+# Usage
+You can generate models of circles, lines and ellipses. the generation process is straight-forward and it is shown in the following code snippet

 hyperparameters:
 - the number of models within each sample
 - total number of points withing each sample